kuzzleio/kuzzle-how-to/sync-data-to-another-database/README.md

 On Cassandra's side, we will dump the data into the `yellow_taxi` table of the `nyc_open_data` keyspace.
 (Note the use of `_` instead of `-` because of Cassandra's restrictions)

-Elasticsearch has defined a specific type to store a coordinate, in order to emulate this type in Cassandra we will also create a [User Defined Type](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateUDT.html) named `geopoint` which corresponds to the type in Elasticsearch.
+In Elasticseach we use the geo_point type to index our documents geographically.
+With Cassandra, we will have to create a [User Defined Type](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateUDT.html) emulating that type, and we will name it geopoint

 Finally an additional column will be created to store the Kuzzle document id (`kuzzle_id`).